 You have loose skin, but no extra fat

-Many tummy tuck patients come in for surgery to get rid of loose belly skin after weight loss or pregnancy.
+Many tummy tuck patients undergo surgery to get rid of loose belly skin after weight loss or pregnancy.
 However, lean women that had a past pregnancy may have excess skin alone, without excess fat.
 They might not need liposuction.
 In this case, Doctor Bernard may perform a tummy tuck without lipo fat removal.

-It’s considered perfectly safe to have a tummy tuck with liposuction.
+It’s generally considered safe to have a tummy tuck with liposuction, although complications are possible with any surgery.
 Getting lipo to remove abdominal fat on the tummy, hips, and sides is a great option as part of an abdominoplasty.
-Not only is it safe, but it also provides better abdominal definition and skin retraction than older tummy tuck methods that don’t use liposuction.
-To discuss your options and learn what is in your best interest, schedule a private consultation with Doctor Bernard Beldholm, FRACS today.
+It also may provide better abdominal definition and skin retraction than older tummy tuck methods that don’t use liposuction.
+To discuss your options, schedule a private consultation with Doctor Bernard Beldholm, FRACS today.

 - Smith, Lane F., and Lane F. Smith.
 “Safely Combining Abdominoplasty with Aggressive Abdominal Liposuction Based on Perforator Vessels.”
 Plastic and Reconstructive Surgery, vol. 135, no. 5, 2015, pp. 1357–1366., doi:10.1097/prs.0000000000001200.